TEIC/CETEIcean/README.md

 ## Usage

-You can use CETEIcean in your projects just by grabbing the CETEI.js. file from the latest [release](https://github.com/TEIC/CETEIcean/releases) and linking to it in an HTML file like the [examples](http://teic.github.io/CETEIcean/) do.
+You can use CETEIcean in your projects just by grabbing the CETEI.js file from the latest [release](https://github.com/TEIC/CETEIcean/releases) and linking to it in an HTML file like the [examples](http://teic.github.io/CETEIcean/) do.
+Note that you'll want also to grab the example CSS or make your own.
 If you want to build and play with it on your own, follow the steps below.

 ### Install
 Get [NodeJS](https://nodejs.org/).